-The Boston Globe Magazine section Connections column seeks 650-word first-person essays.
-Relationships of any kind are considered.
+The Boston Globe Magazine Connections section seeks 650-word first-person essays on relationships of any kind.
 It pays, though how much is unclear.
 Submit to email@example.com with “query” in the subject line.

 Want to write for this Jewish parenting site?
 To submit, email firstname.lastname@example.org with “submission” somewhere in the subject line.
 Include a brief bio, contact information, and your complete original blog post — you can either attach it as a Word document or paste it into the body of the email.
 Suggested word count: 500-800.
 Per a well-loved private Facebook group for freelance writers, pay is about $50.

 Must-read personal essay: “The Long Ride to Riyadh,” by Dave Eggers

-The popular Modern Love feature accepts submissions of 1,700 words max at firstname.lastname@example.org.
+The popular Modern Love feature accepts submissions of 1,500 words max at firstname.lastname@example.org.
 Include a Word attachment, but also paste the text into your message.
 Consult the Times’ page on pitching first, and like Modern Love on Facebook for even more insight.
-Rumor has it that a successful submission will earn you $250.
-(Correction added Oct.
-9, 2014: Payment is $300, The New York Times writes on its Facebook page.)
+Payment is $300, The New York Times writes on its Facebook page.

-Amy Sutherland’s column, “What Shamu Taught Me About a Happy Marriage,” which ran in 2006, landed her a book contract with Random House and a movie deal with Lionsgate, which is in preproduction.
-“I never saw either coming,” Sutherland said.
+Amy Sutherland’s column, “What Shamu Taught Me About a Happy Marriage,” which ran in 2006 and landed her a book contract with Random House.

 Another option is the Lives column in the New York Times Magazine, which is “open to anyone with a good tale to tell.”
 Better yet: the submission guidelines encourage writers to “embrace your own strangeness.”
 To submit, email email@example.com.

-Each print issue has a specific cultural theme and welcomes both fiction and nonfiction.
-Stories and essays of 5,000 words max earn $100.
+Each print issue has a specific cultural theme and welcomes both fiction and nonfiction — and even poetry!
+Stories and essays of 5,000 words max earn up to $250.
 Review periods are limited, so check their submission guidelines to make sure your work will be read with the next issue in mind.
 The easiest way to send in your work is through Submittable.